DrTol/pressure_loss_calculator-Matlab/README.md

    - [f_SwameeJain.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/f_SwameeJain.m): Another explicit approximation by Swamee P&Jain A.
    - [f_ZigrangSylvester.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/f_ZigrangSylvester.m): Another explicit approximation by Zigrang DJ&Sylvester ND.
 4. [XSteam.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/XSteam.m): Matlab tool used to obtain the thermodynamic properties of water in calculations.
 This original work is taken from [Holmgren M. MathWorks File Exchange: XSteam.m (link)](https://nl.mathworks.com/matlabcentral/fileexchange/9817-x-steam--thermodynamic-properties-of-water-and-steam).

-# Contributing
-Describe how other developers can help

 # License
 You are free to use, modify and distribute the code as long as authorship is properly acknowledged.
 The same applies for the original works 'XSteam.m' by Holmgren M. and 'colebrook.m' by Clamond D.